16-bit integer | |

 {4}

-Modulo division by zero results in an error:
+Modulo division by zero will result in an error:

 db>